Chocolate Collagen Keto Granola:

 Bone broth protein is rich in collagen protein, glycosamino glycans, chondroitin sulfate, proline, glycine and L-glutamine.
 These nutrients support the health of our joints, skin, hair and nails.

-I like to use 20-40 grams of bone broth protein each day in order to supply the optimal levels of these nutrients.
+I like to use 20+ grams of collagen protein each day in order to supply the optimal levels of these nutrients.
 I get this powder in smoothies and protein puddings as well as recipes like this.

 You can use varying amounts of grass-fed butter, ghee or coconut oil to add more healthy fats to this recipe.
 The more of these you use the gooier the texture will be and the longer you may have to bake it.